The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Travel Day: Cusco to Ollantaytambo via Chinchero

-Day 3 of our Peru itinerary was a travel day where we flew from Lima to Cusco and then took a taxi from Cusco to Ollantaytambo.
+Day 3 of our Peru itinerary was a travel day, during which we flew from Lima to Cusco and then took a taxi from Cusco to Ollantaytambo.

 Our two-hour drive was broken up with a stop in Chinchero.
 Chinchero is a quaint town whose residents are rooted in traditional Incan culture.
-We stopped by the Chinchero Weaving Factory and Demonstration Center to learn how locals extract, clean, and dye alpaca fur and the traditional weaving process.
+We visited the Chinchero Weaving Factory and Demonstration Center to learn how local artisans extract, clean, and dye alpaca fur and how traditional weaving is done.

 Once in Peru, you will immediately notice the beautiful, colorful textiles and alpaca clothing everywhere!
 It was nice to gain insight into how these masterpieces are produced and to support the women by purchasing some items.